Managing Finances During a Job Loss

 Madden went on to explain how you can protect yourself from depression:

-“Wake up, shower, have coffee by 8 am.
+Wake up, shower, have coffee by 8 a.m.
 Make sure every day you have to get out of the house and see someone. … Meet up with another human being.
 This is a great time to meet that friend for lunch across town now that you have the time.
 Network.

-“By having to see someone you structure your day.
+By having to see someone, you structure your day.
 When you are just home alone, Mondays mesh into Tuesdays that mesh into Wednesday.
-You can’t tell one day from another.”
+You can’t tell one day from another.

 But of course, while you’re getting your home and financial life in order, you also need to actually start looking for a new job.

-|Jeff Altman (@TheBigGameHuntr) is a career coach who has helped organizations achieve their objectives by hunting down leaders and staff as employees or consultants since 1971.
+Jeff Altman is a career coach who has helped organizations achieve their objectives by hunting down leaders and staff as employees or consultants since 1971.

-|Roslyn Lash (@RosLash) is an Accredited Financial Counselor.
-She specializes in financial education, adult coaching, and works virtually with adults helping them to navigate through their personal finances i.e. budgeting, debt, and credit repair.
+Roslyn Lash is an accredited financial counselor, working with adults to help them navigate through their personal finances.
 She is also the founder of Youth Smart Financial Education Services.
 Her advice has been featured in national publications such as USA Today, TIME, Huffington Post, NASDAQ, Los Angeles Times, and a host of other media outlets.

-Caroline Madden, PhD (@CMaddenMFT) is a Marriage Therapist and author of several books on relationships including, “How to Go From Soul Mates to Roommates in 10 Easy Steps” For more information, please visit CarolineMadden.com or follow her on Twitter: @CMaddenMFT|
+Caroline Madden, PhD is a marriage therapist and author of several books on relationships including, “How to Go From Soul Mates to Roommates in 10 Easy Steps.”
+For more information, please visit www.carolinemadden.com or follow her on Twitter @cmaddenmft.

-|Jessica Sweet (@wishingwellgift) is a career coach and a licensed therapist.
-She helps creative, ambitious midlife professionals and executives figure out what work they truly care about and want to be doing – and then helps them land or create those positions.
+Jessica Sweet is a career coach and a licensed therapist.
+She helps creative, ambitious, midlife professionals and executives figure out what work they truly care about and want to be doing, and then helps them land or create those positions.
 She is a member of the Forbes Coaches Council and a contributor at Forbes.com and The Huffington Post.
-Her work has also been featured in places like CNBC, Business Insider and HayHouse Radio.
-You can get her free resources here and visit her website at wishingwellcoach.com.
-When Jess is not coaching, you can often find her giggling with her two little girls.|
+Her work has been featured in places like CNBC, Business Insider and HayHouse Radio.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.